-INFORMATION FOR STUDENTS REGARDING THE MASTER THESIS FOR MSc MARINE AND LACUSTRINE SCIENCE AND MANAGEMENT 2024-2025
+INFORMATION FOR STUDENTS REGARDING THE MASTER THESIS FOR MSc MARINE AND LACUSTRINE SCIENCE AND MANAGEMENT 2024-2026

-The thesis work investigates a research topic that is in the realm of marine and lacustrine science and management.
+The thesis work takes place in the second master year and investigates a research topic that is in the realm of marine and lacustrine science and management.
 It is written in English.
-It is preceded by a literature study of 3 ECTS.
-The master thesis itself consists of a scientific manuscript (80% of final score), and a presentation with defence (20% of final score).
-The Master thesis has a total of 27 ECTS.
-The scores for the two parts are merged (80% manuscript score, 20% presentation score) into one final score.
+It is preceded by a literature study of 3 ECTS which needs to be submitted in the 2nd semester of the first master year.
+The master thesis itself has a total of 27 ECTS and needs to be submitted by the end of the second master year.
+It consists of a scientific manuscript (80% of final score), and a presentation with defence (20% of final score).
+The scores for the two parts (manuscript and presentation) are merged (80% manuscript score, 20% presentation score) into one final score.
 Each component must however correspond to at least 8/20 in order to apply the respective weighting.
 If a component is marked less than 8/20, then this is proposed as the final mark.
 The final mark is given on the basis of these rules by the jury / deliberation commission.
 At any stage of the work, the literature review as well as the scientific manuscript must be free of any type of plagiarism.
-If after being informed about this, doubt remains, please contact lecturers or your promoter for further information.
+If after being informed about this, doubt remains, please contact lecturers or your promoter/supervisor for further information.
 Plagiarism will be screened for and may have serious consequences if detected (more info can be obtained via the head of the thesis commission).
 Every effort must be done for language and quality control, making use of spelling checking.
+Since some practical thesis activities such as sampling may take place before the start of the 2nd year of the MSc programme (e.g. during the summer holiday), it is strongly advised in such cases to thoroughly discuss all aspects with the thesis promoter/supervisor before effectively starting.
+This must be in line with good academic practice and insurance.
+You can find all further additional info in the point below 'General timing issues'.

-A comprehensive literature review about the chosen research project (5 - 10 pages, i.e. 15000 - 30000 characters without spaces, excluding figures, tables, maps, and references)
+A comprehensive literature review about the chosen research project (5 - 10 pages, i.e. 15000 - 30000 characters excluding spaces, figures, tables, maps, and references)

 This literature review is submitted separately, prior to the start of the thesis work.
 It is a second semester course in the first master year.
-The literature review is submitted at the start of the June exams (or September exams) of the first master year.
+The literature review is submitted at the start of the June exams (or if necessary in second session - September) of the first master year.
 It should give the student the opportunity and incentive to familiarise themselves with the subject by a thorough consultation of the available literature in a thoughtful manner, before the actual research project is started.
-It also allows the student to think ahead about the wider context of his/her research and to identify the more specific questions that can be addressed by the proposed research activities.
+It also allows the student to think ahead about the wider context of its research and to identify the more specific questions that can be addressed by the proposed research activities.
 This work is not yet referring to any research results of the thesis itself.